|Nutritional Guidelines (per serving)|

 |Saturated Fat 3g||13%|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Fresh watercress absorbs the flavor of the seasoned beef balls during steaming in this recipe from Evelyn Chau.
+Fresh watercress absorbs the flavor of the seasoned beef balls during steaming in this recipe from the cookbook Have Some Dim Sum, by Evelyn Chau.
 Learn how to make dim sum steamed beef balls.

 - 1 pound minced beef

 - 1/2 cup water (cold)

 - 4 drops sesame oil

 Add baking soda to beef and mix well.